kast-spells/kast/Readme.md

         duration: 5s # the amount to back off.
 Default unit is seconds, but could also be a duration (e.g. "2m", "1h")
         factor: 2 # a factor to multiply the base duration after each failed retry
         maxDuration: 3m # the maximum amount of time allowed for the backoff strategy
-useExistingProject: default # optional by default uses the spellbok name
-cleanDefinition: true # default is false. if true will remove any custom data added to the value conten of the helm for using in case of hard defined helm charts
-app: #deberia exisitir dentro de app params
   annotations: #argocd app annotations
     enviroment: prod
   customFinalaizers: []
   skipCrds: true # helm/argocd parameter

+useExistingProject: default # optional by default uses the spellbok name
+cleanDefinition: true # default is false. if true will remove any custom data added to the value conten of the helm for using in case of hard defined helm charts

+clusterSelector:
+  environment: prod #needs a k8s-cluster definition in the lexicon to be used
+projectDisabled: true #will disable the creation of the project
+projectName: "" #if defined will override the spellbook name can be combined with projectDisabled
 runes: #esto permite dentro de una sola argo app instalar varios repos dfe helm o no se puede usar para dependencias o plugins de cosas ej istio como todo un set
   - repository: https://github.com/otro/repo.git
     path: cosa # en el caso de ser un helm repo usar chart: nombre del chart